-Growth in the bustling capital city, Bamako, has been rapid and uneven.
-Newcomers often make their homes in informal, quickly-settled neighborhoods that usually lack access to basic services like improved water and electricity, or sanitation and health services.
+Growth in Mali’s bustling capital city, Bamako, has been rapid and uneven.
+Newcomers often make their homes in informal, quickly-settled neighborhoods that usually lack access to basic services like improved water, electricity, sanitation, education, and health services.

 Mali Health works in 16 peri-urban communities across Bamako.
 It is easy to make the assumption that more resources exist in urban communities, but in the peri-urban communities where we work, resources are extremely limited.